andrew/ultimate-awesome/README.md

 - [awesome-data-activation](https://github.com/nagstler/awesome-data-activation) - A curated list of awesome Data Activation resources, libraries, tools and applications.
 - [unity-awesome](https://github.com/NeonArray/unity-awesome) - A curated list of rad Unity resources aimed at making my life (and your life) easier.
 - [awesome-sources](https://github.com/neopsyon/awesome-sources) - Awesome list of Internet sources.
-- [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.
 - [awesome-todos](https://github.com/NisooJadhav/awesome-todos) - All 'To Dos' Applications or Web Applications made using various programming languages and/or frameworks.
 - [awesome-nicc](https://github.com/NJITICC/awesome-nicc) - A list of cybersecurity resources from the NJIT Information and Cybersecurity Club.